TLDR

 A daycare business plan needs six sections: executive summary, market analysis, program description, operations plan, compliance plan, and financial projections.
 The compliance and financial sections are where most first-time operators underestimate complexity.

-Business plan templates written for restaurants or retail translate poorly to childcare.
-The standard sections — executive summary, market analysis, financials — are necessary but not sufficient.
-Two sections that most generic templates omit or underweight are exactly where new childcare operators run into trouble: compliance planning and financial projections built on realistic enrollment ramp assumptions.
+Business plan templates written for restaurants or retail do not translate to childcare.
+The standard sections executive summary, market analysis, financials are necessary but not sufficient.
+Generic templates consistently omit two sections, and those two sections are exactly where new childcare operators run into trouble: the compliance plan and financial projections that model realistic enrollment ramp assumptions.

-A childcare program that opens without a documented subsidy billing process will have cash flow gaps in its first billing cycle.
-A program whose financial projections assume 100% occupancy in month two will exhaust its operating reserves before reaching sustainable enrollment.
-The plan is not a formality — it is the mechanism that forces you to find these problems before they cost you money.
+A program that opens without a documented subsidy billing process will have cash flow gaps in the first billing cycle.
+One whose projections assume 100% occupancy in month two will exhaust operating reserves before reaching sustainable enrollment.
+The plan is not a formality.
+Writing it forces you to find these problems on paper rather than in month three.

 Section 1: Executive summary